Thinner Leaner Stronger Summary

 The Third Law of Fat Loss: Use Cardio to Help Burn Fat

-Even though cardio doesn’t equal burning fat, it does accelerate fat loss, and if your genetics isn’t on your side (fast calorie-regulating metabolism), it’s a nice way to get into the “super lean” category (15% body fat and under).
+Even though cardio doesn’t equal burning fat, it does accelerate fat loss, and if your genetics aren’t on your side (fast calorie-regulating metabolism), it’s a nice way to get into the “super lean” category (15% body fat and under).

 Setting Fitness Goals to Motivate Yourself